rust-lang/rust/text/0000-intra-rustdoc-links.md

 i.e., the associated functions, types, and constants of a trait, it may be necessary to use fully-qualified paths, like `See the [<Foo as Bar>::bar()] method`.
-We have yet to analyse in which cases this is necessary, and this syntax is currently not described in [the reference's section on paths][ref-paths].
+We have yet to analyze in which cases this is necessary, and this syntax is currently not described in [the reference's section on paths][ref-paths].

 ## Linking to external documentation